-There is no theme park better suited for post-pandemic vacations than Magic Kingdom park at the Walt Disney World Resort in Orlando, Florida.
+There is no theme Park better suited for post-pandemic vacations than Magic Kingdom Park at the Walt Disney World Resort in Orlando, Florida.
 Why?
 Because of its innate limited-access design.
-Built over 50 years ago, the entire resort area was designed off the same demand we have today: the demand to implement crowd control.
+Built over 50 years ago, the entire Resort area was designed off the same demand we have today: to implement crowd control.

 Let me explain.

 Visiting the Magic Kingdom is different than visiting almost every other theme Park in the world because you cannot walk directly from your car to the main entrance.
 You have the Seven Seas Lagoon between your parking space and the Park’s turnstiles.
 The same rule currently applies to all five Magic Kingdom Resort area hotels save one–Disney’s Contemporary Resort.
 To gain access to the Park, you need to board either a monorail, a ferry boat, or a bus to reach the entrance.

 In other words, you cannot get to the Magic Kingdom unless Cast Members take you there.

 When it opened in 1971, Walt Disney World corrected several decisions that Walt himself viewed as long-term mistakes.
 The most obvious example is that he bought so much land in Central Florida that his next theme Park will always be isolated from the outside world.
 And his desire to achieve that seclusion came from watching the town of Anaheim build itself around his first Park, Disneyland.